Gibtnix/Apex-Macros/README.md

 # Macro Keys Configuration

 The macro keys should be detected by the system if 'sudo apex-macros enable' has been successfully executed.
-To verify this it, open a terminal and run (assuming xev is installed on your system which at least should hold for all ubuntu-based distributions):
+To verify this, open a terminal and run (assuming xev is installed on your system which at least should hold for all ubuntu-based distributions):

     xev